OS X Yosemite: Default wallpaper

-The default desktop wallpaper is an image of Half Dome.
+The default desktop picture is an image of Half Dome.

 Design

 Yosemite introduced a major overhaul of OS X's user interface, emphasizing flat graphic design over skeuomorphism, following the aesthetic introduced with iOS 7 and certain applications from OS X Mavericks.
-It is the first major redesign of the OS X user interface since 10.5 Leopard.
+It was the first major redesign of the OS X user interface since 10.5 Leopard.
 Other changes include thinner fonts and blurred translucency effects.
 Some icons have been changed to correspond with those of iOS 7 and iOS 8.
 Yosemite maintains the OS X desktop metaphor.

 Other design changes include new icons, light and dark color schemes, and the replacement of Lucida Grande with Helvetica Neue as the default system typeface.
 Yosemite is the only macOS version to use Helvetica Neue as the default typeface, as in El Capitan it was again changed, this time to Apple's own, newly-designed San Francisco typeface.
 In Yosemite, the Dock is a 2D translucent rectangular strip instead of a skeuomorphic glass shelf, reminiscent of the Dock design used in early versions of OS X through Tiger and in iOS since iOS 7.